bigprof-software/appgini-docs/pages/working-with-projects/media-tab.md

 #### Table View (Thumbnail)

 In the table view, the map field is displayed as a thumbnail image (static map).
-For option 1, the thumbnail map is generated from the URL provided by the user, without a pin/marker.
-For options 2, 3, and 4, the thumbnail map shows the user's location at the time of saving the record, with a pin/marker.
+For [option 1](#1-map-from-url) above, the thumbnail map is generated from the URL provided by the user, without a pin/marker.
+For [options 2 and 3](#2-map-with-a-pin-of-the-user-location-at-the-time-of-saving-a-new-record), the thumbnail map shows the user's location at the time of saving the record, with a pin/marker.
+And for [option 4](#4-map-with-a-pin-of-the-user-location-only-if-the-user-clicks-capture-my-location), the thumbnail map shows the user's locationat the time when they click the *Capture my location* button.

 ![Google map field in the table view, showing a thumbnail map](https://cdn.bigprof.com/images/input-types-tv-google-map-24.18.png "Google map field in the table view, showing a thumbnail map")